International Relations Major

 How High School Students Can Prepare for This Major

-If you are a high school student who would like to study international relations in college, make sure to take classes in U.S. history, world history, government and politics, and geography.
-You should also learn at least one world language.
+High school students who are thinking about studying international relations in college, should take classes in U.S. history, world history, government and politics, and geography.
+It is also essential to learn at least one world language.

 What Else You Need to Know